Wrenly Wright

 Present Life

-After coming to state, Wrenly feels unsure but exhilarated by the opportunity presented to her.
-She’s an unknown player in New Alexandria upon first arriving.
-She has no enemies, but no allies either.
+After coming to state, Wrenly felt unsure but exhilarated by the opportunity presented to her.
 She’s well aware of her weaknesses and how easy she looks to take advantage of, and uses that as best she can…though her real personality has been slipping through the cracks of her ladylike veneer thanks to the excitement of it all.

 Affiliations